 Misia Łukasiewicz born in 1989 in Warsaw, Poland.
 While primarily sculpting and painting, my work also includes installations, graphics and performances.
 I strongly identify with the Polish landscape and cultural traditions in Central and Eastern Europe.
 I ask myself and others what the meaning of 'homeland' is, and explore human connections with space.

 The landscape is always a key point of departure in my artistic activities, as are observations of cultures that I encounter.
 I seek out places and communities that have moving stories that are worth exploring more deeply.
 I observe them, question them, and interact with them; I look for variety in cultures, in order to find contrasts and identify areas that are new to me.

-Misia Łukasiewicz born in 1989 in Poland.
-She received her MFA in Academy of Fine Arts of Warsaw and BFA in Art History at the University of Warsaw.
-In 2012, she stayed in Palermo on an art scholarship at Accademia di Belle Arte.
+I received my MFA in Academy of Fine Arts of Warsaw in 2019 and a BFA in Art History at the University of Warsaw in 2012.

-Her work has been invited to group exhibitions, such as "Interventions" in Museum Riso, Palermo, Italy, “Landscape Heritage” Vernon, BC, Canada, “Wedding” Propaganda Gallery, Warsaw, Poland and exhibition of young Polish artist in European Parliament, Brussels, Belgium.
+My work has been invited to group exhibitions, such as "Interventions" in Museum Riso, Palermo, Italy, “Landscape Heritage” Vernon, BC, Canada, “Wedding” Propaganda Gallery, Warsaw, Poland and exhibition of young Polish artist in European Parliament, Brussels, Belgium.